Soft, weak nails that split down the middle, on the sides or just peel in layers are unfortunately common.

 Here’s my answer to her:

-There are hereditary nail syndromes, but age, thyroid, rheumatoid arthritis and harsh nail care products can also cause these changes.
+All of these can also cause these changes.
 It’s probably best to see a dermatologist, or at least your primary care doctor to be certain your nail changes are not the ‘tip of the iceberg’ for some other health issue such as a thyroid problem.
 If there isn’t a health related cause for your nail changes then the most effective, and almost miraculous way to improve nails is with good old fashioned Bag Balm.

 The simple, regular application of Bag Balm helps normalize peeling/splitting nails.
 In my almost 30 years practicing dermatology, I’ve never found a better nail product for this type of nail problem.
 For Bag Balm to work it’s magic, it’s always important to apply it to nails that just had a nice soak in water (ie after washing your hands, bathing, doing the dishes, washing the dog or car etc).

 Are there vitamins that will strengthen soft fingernails?

 People often also ask me for a vitamin recommendation for their nail problems too.
 Of course you should always eat a balanced and healthy diet so that you’re fortifying your nails with the vitamins and minerals they need from the inside out.
 A biotin supplement may also be helpful.
 I usually recommend asking the supplement expert in your local health food store for a hair and nail vitamin/mineral formula that contains biotin.
 Nails grow slowly so you need to give your nails about a year before you decide if the supplement is having an impact on your nail health.